-We have entered into change of control agreements with Messrs.
-Jacobs and Lamel that provide that, in the event that, following a change of control of Hain, the surviving corporation takes certain actions, including a termination without cause, diminution in duties or forced relocation, such executive officer will be entitled to terminate his employment and receive two times annual base salary and annual bonus, two years benefits continuation and immediate vesting of all outstanding options.
+We have entered into a change of control agreement with Mr. Lamel and certain other employees that provides that in the event that, following a change of control of The Hain Celestial Group, Inc., the surviving corporation takes certain actions, including a termination without cause, diminution in duties or forced relocation, such employee will be entitled to terminate his employment and receive up to three times annual base salary and annual bonus, up to three years' benefits continuation, immediate vesting of all outstanding options and reimbursement of certain tax obligations.